-To estimate how much you wish to borrow, you need to calculate how much you can use as a deposit.
+- How long you want to borrow the money for To estimate how much you wish to borrow, you need to calculate how much you can use as a deposit.
 This can include your own savings, your partner’s savings or money from family and friends that you can put towards a property.
 Then it is a matter of simply subtracting the deposit away from the value of your desired property.

 Here is an example:

 Your deposit is £50,000

 The average interest rate for 2015 varied from 1% to 3% (The Guardian).
 Lower interest rates are available to those with larger deposits, high credit scores or longer mortgage terms.

 The typical mortgage offers you see online are presented for 2 to 5 years because rates will vary from year-to-year and it is common to remortgage and get a better deal.
 However, you can apply for mortgages for as long as 25, 30 or 40 years as this will give you longer to pay it off.

 The Benefits of Using a Mortgage Payment Calculator

 By using a mortgage payment calculator, you have the flexibility to change the figures and experiment with different mortgage deals.
 So if you are a looking at a number of different properties or are thinking how much you need to save up, a mortgage calculator lets you gain control of your finances.